Lawmakers make another attempt at closing the state’s digital divide

 “It will harshly impact our rural customers,” Mark Soltes, assistant vice president of government affairs for CenturyLink, told The Colorado Independent when asked about the bill.
 “It could cause significant rate increases.”

-The bill targets CenturyLink’s share of the High Cost Support Mechanism fund, of which CenturyLink gets about 90 percent of each year due to their customer base.
+But lawmakers were not too fazed by this concern.
+The legislation targets CenturyLink’s share of the High Cost Support Mechanism fund, of which CenturyLink gets about 90 percent of each year due to their customer base.
 This equals about $30.25 million per year, according to reports by the Public Utilities Commission.

-The company says it wants to ensure there is a slow transition of these funds.
-But lawmakers want to get more money out the door for basic Internet service as quickly as possible.
-The Senate bill passed Wednesday would transfer 60 percent of CenturyLink’s share of this fund into a broadband fund in 2019.
+The company said it wanted a slow transition of these funds.
+But lawmakers wanted to get more money out the door for basic Internet service as quickly as possible.
+The legislation transfers 60 percent of CenturyLink’s share of this fund into a broadband fund in 2019.
 After the initial 60 percent transfer next year, the bill would move over an additional 10 percent each year for four years until it is all transferred, generating tens of millions of dollars for broadband projects and nearly eliminating subsidies for phone line maintenance.

-The Hickenlooper administration is pressing to get money out the door faster, too.
-Stephanie Copeland, executive director of the Office of Economic Development, told lawmakers last week that accelerating the transfer of funds is important because the state has been tackling the issue in a marginal way for years.
+The Hickenlooper administration pressed to get money out the door faster, too.
+Stephanie Copeland, executive director of the Office of Economic Development, told lawmakers that accelerating the transfer of funds is important because the state has been tackling the issue in a marginal way for years.

 The surcharge revenue is declining as more users go wireless.
 Total contributions to the fund were $43.3 million in 2015 and are estimated to be $38.4 million in 2016, according to the Joint Budget Committee report.
 But that decline nearly leveled out last year, according to reports on the fund.